+Every pregnancy starts out with a 3-5% chance of having a birth defect.
+This is called the background risk.
 Methylmercury at high levels can affect a developing baby.
-Methylmercury crosses the placenta and can be found in the baby's blood at levels higher than those in the pregnant woman.
+Methylmercury crosses the placenta and can be found in the baby's blood at levels higher than those in the person who is pregnant.
 The baby's brain is the most sensitive organ to the effects of methylmercury exposure.
 The brain continues to develop throughout the entire pregnancy, so high exposure at any time in the pregnancy can be concerning.